Stephanie Deste: Return to Melbourne

-During the war years Deste was featured radio stations 3AW and 3DB in Melbourne, providing beauty advice and utilising these segments to promote her salon.
+During the war years, Deste was featured on radio stations 3AW and 3DB in Melbourne, providing beauty advice and utilising these segments to promote her salon.
 In April 1941 Deste presented a rendition of 'David of Judah' as part of the special Easter programs on radio station 3UZ.

 Stephanie Deste's husband, Remigio Budica, died in September 1944 of tuberculosis, aged 45 years.
 He was buried in the Melbourne Cemetery at Carlton.

-In February 1945 Deste appeared on the stage at His Majesty's Theatre in Melbourne in a revival of the role of Azuri in The Desert Song.
+In February 1945, Deste appeared on the stage at His Majesty's Theatre in Melbourne in a revival of the role of Azuri in The Desert Song.
 Eleven year-old Barry Humphries and his mother were in the audience of one of the performances of The Desert Song.
 Humphries recalled in 1972 that Deste "did a terribly sexy, voluptuous dance, practically a strip it was; I've never got over it to this day".
 Despite the show's "enormous success" The Desert Song closed in late June 1945.

 During the 'Australia Makes It' trade show, an exhibition of Australian manufacturers and their products held at the Melbourne Exhibition Buildings in June 1947, Deste presented a floor show titled "A Revolution in Hairdressing", where she demonstrated the Marigny cold-wave perm process for creating waves and curls in the hair.
 At the conclusion of the demonstration "free hair-do's" were given to audience members.
 The distinctive hairstyle worn by the Swedish actress Ingrid Bergman in her lead role in the film Joan of Arc (a short bob cut into page-boy style), sparked a fashion trend in Britain and Europe after the film's release in November 1948.
 An article in the Melbourne Argus in December 1949, describing the hairstyle and its growing popularity in Australia, included a photograph of a young woman being "given an Ingrid Bergman hair cut" in the "Melbourne salon of Stephanie Deste".

-By July 1948 Deste's business, known as the 'Stephanie Deste Beauty Lodge', was located in the Brooks Robinson Building at 59 Elizabeth Street in Melbourne.
+By July 1948, Deste's business, known as the 'Stephanie Deste Beauty Lodge', was located in the Brooks Robinson Building at 59 Elizabeth Street in Melbourne.

-From March 1949 until the late 1960s Deste presented regular sessions of 'Beauty Talk' on 3DB as part of that station's morning program.
+From March 1949 until the late 1960s, Deste presented regular sessions of 'Beauty Talk' on 3DB as part of that station's morning program.
 From 1954 to 1971 Deste interviewed show business personalities as host of 3DB's Sunday Night with Stephanie Deste at 10.30 p.m. on a Sunday night..
 She also made regular television appearances on the HSV7 television station.